-SPECIAL CIRCUMSTANCES
+SPECIAL CIRCUMSTANCES/PROFESSIONAL JUDGMENT

-The EFC formula is basically the same for all applicants and prior year income is used in the calculation.
-The financial aid officer has the authority on a case-by-case basis to adjust certain data elements for a student with special or unusual circumstances.
-Some examples would be a layoff (we do not adjust income for students who quit a job or work less hours while attending school), unusually high medical or tuition bills, etc. If you feel that you have a special circumstance please contact the financial aid office to discuss your situation and find out what documentation is needed.
-After reviewing all documentation the financial aid office will make a decision to approve or deny your request.
-The decision is final and cannot be appealed to the Federal Department of Education.
-Please note that the use of professional judgment is allowed but not required of the school.
-Professional judgment is the discretionary action available to a financial aid administrator to address unusual circumstances that affect a student's ability to pay educational expenses.
-Financial aid administrators may make adjustments on a case-by-case basis, and must document justification in the student's file.
+A Federal Methodology is used to determine a family's eligibility for federal financial aid funds based on the information provided on the Free Application for Federal Student Aid (FAFSA).
+The Financial Aid Office understands that special circumstances may arise when the Federal Methodology does not accurately reflect a family's true ability to contribute to the cost of education.
+Students who believe their circumstances warrant reconsideration of their eligibility may meet with the Financial Aid Specialist to discuss their situation.
+The Financial Aid Specialist has the authority on a case-by-case basis to adjust\ certain data elements for a student with special or unusual circumstances.
+Some examples would be a layoff (we do not adjust income for students who quit a job or work less hours while attending school), separation/divorce, death in family, or unusually high medical or tuition bills, etc. If you feel that you have a special circumstance please contact the Financial Aid Office to discuss your situation and find out what documentation is needed.
+After reviewing all documentation the Financial Aid Office may exercise Professional Judgement and make adjustments to the student's aid eligibility on a case by case basis.
+The Professional Judgement decision is final and cannot be appealed to the Federal Department of Education.
+Professional Judgment is the discretionary action available to a financial aid administrator to address unusual circumstances that affect a student's ability to pay educational expenses.
+The Financial Aid Office may make adjustments on a case-by-case basis, and must document justification in the student's file.

-If the student's FAFSA has been flagged for Verification, that process must be completed before any adjustments can be made.
+\If the student's FAFSA has been flagged for Verification, that process must be completed before any adjustments can be made.
 For information about Verification, see "Verification/Correction Policies and Procedures" in the Financial Section.